Original Issuance Date: January 8, 1976

 D. Summer Payments

-Persons employed on an academic year basis shall be compensated for additional assignments during the summer session at the rate up to the equivalent of 2/9 of the previous academic year salary rate for a full workload for an eight-week summer session.
-All summer payments, whether summer session and/or summer service, are counted in the 2/9 rule.
+Persons employed on an academic year basis shall be compensated for additional assignments during the summer session at the rate up to the equivalent of 4.5 biweekly pay periods (9 weeks) of the previous academic year’s budgeted biweekly pay rate for a full-time work load.
+All summer payments, whether summer session and/or summer service, are counted towards this compensation limit.
 If the institution determines that there are differences in summer session workload from a full-time workload, then an appropriate compensation level shall be established.
 (Additional employment periods during the summer may be determined by the institution.)
-Compensation received in the summer period may not in aggregate exceed 2/9 of the academic year salary of the person appointed unless an explicit exception is granted by the Chancellor or designee, regardless of source of funds.
+Compensation received in the summer period may not in aggregate exceed 4.5 biweekly pay periods of the academic year salary of the person appointed unless an explicit exception is granted by the Chancellor or designee, regardless of source of funds.
+However, in no case can summer compensation exceed the equivalent of 6.5 biweekly pay-periods for additional summer assignments.

 Effective July 1, 2013, per s.16.417(2)(f), Wis.
 Stats., the overload cap that applies to state employees does not apply to employees of the Board of Regents of the University of Wisconsin System unless the compensation received is from a non-UW state employer.
 See HRD Overload and UW System Administrative Policy 1277, Compensation.